Inc44/dotfiles/COMMAND.md

 		- `INPUT`
 		- `FORWARD`
 		- `OUTPUT`
-	- `nat`: Table for packets that create a new connection
+	- `nat`: Table for IP address modification of packets that create a new connection
 		- `PREROUTING`
 		- `OUTPUT`
 		- `POSTROUTING`